-Course #:07425 Credits: 1 PEIMS #: 84400101 Grades: 12
+Course #:07425 Credits: 1

+PEIMS #: 84400101 Grades: 12

+Please see AP United States Government and Politics and AP

 Please see AP United States Government and Politics and AP Macroeconomics course descriptions.
 This course is taught in a blended format covering for AP Government and AP Macroeconomics throughout the entire year in preparation for the AP exams in Government and Economics.
 Note: Course credit for Government and/or Economics will not be issued until the end of the spring semester.
 Special consideration should be given if a student is considering a move outside of the district to instead take our course offerings that are not blended.
 Counselor will advise.